afollestad/vvalidator/README.md

   checkable(R.id.view_id, name = "Optional Name") {
     isChecked()

     onErrors { view, errors ->
       // `view` here is a CompoundButton.
       // `errors` here is a List<FieldError>, which can be empty to notify that there are no longer
       // any validation errors.
       val firstError: FieldError? = errors.firstOrNull()
-      // TODO: show firstError.toString() in the UI.
+      // Show firstError.toString() in the UI.
     }
   }
 }